 Kauai is a hiker’s heaven.
 In fact, I spent a month on Kauai just to hike.
 I wrote a blog post about my 15 favorite hikes on Kauai.
 However, Kauai is a bit of a segmented island.
 If you are staying out west you want to hike in Koke’e State Park rather than drive 2-3 hours to the North and vice versa.
 Therefore people find themselves looking for hikes in specific regions.

 Hanakapiai Falls Trail

 My favorite part of the stretch from Ke’e Beach to Hankapiai Beach is the red rock path and how it contrasts dramatically with the striking blue of the Pacific Ocean far below.
-When you add the vivid greens from the jungle and the deep sky blue into this scene you have vibrant palette painting an incredible scene replicated in few places around the world.
+When you add the vivid greens from the jungle and the deep sky blue into this scene you have a vibrant palette painting an incredible scene replicated in a few places around the world.

 The Kalalau trail is ultimately the most popular hike on Kauai.
 People come from all around the world to do the trail.
 I had planned to do the trail but high surf and bad weather stopped me from getting out there during the time period I had open during my one month in Kauai.
 I’ll be back to do this one for sure.

 Here is what you can expect on this epic coastal trail along the Na Pali Coast: